HUMANS AND INTELLIGENT MACHINES

 Presumably, we'd first need to grasp the underlying principles and parameters of our Simulator's Überworld - and also how and why they've fixed the principles and parameters of our own virtual multiverse.
 Could we really come to understand their alien Simulator minds and utility functions [assuming anything satisfying such human concepts exists] better than they do themselves?
 Could we seriously hope to outsmart our creators - or Creator?
 Presumably, they will be formidably cognitively advanced or else they wouldn't have been able to build ultrapowerful computational simulations like ours in the first instance.

-Are we supposed to acquire something akin to full-blown Überworld perception, subvert their "anti-leakage" confinement mechanisms, read our Simulators' minds more insightfully then they do themselves, and somehow induce our Simulators to mass-manufacture copies of ourselves in their Überworld?
+Are we supposed to acquire something akin to full-blown Überworld perception, subvert their "anti-leakage" confinement mechanisms, read our Simulators' minds more insightfully than they do themselves, and somehow induce our Simulators to mass-manufacture copies of ourselves in their Überworld?

 Or might we convert their Überworld into utilitronium - perhaps our Simulators' analogue of paperclips?